WenxuanZhang/wenxuanzhang.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hello, world!
-I am Wenxuan Zhang, a data science practitioner with experience in marketing, advertising, retail industry.
+I am Wenxuan Zhang, a data science practitioner with experience in marketing, advertising and retail industry.
 I am passionate about using data to solve practical business questions including but not limited to:

 * What creative copy is more effective in driving brand awareness?
 * Would the incremental investment in tik tok generate more social impact?